A savory Fall slow cooker Pumpkin chili recipe perfect for warming your bones up on a cool evening.

 When you think about chili, chances are you’ve never thought about adding pumpkin to it.
 But, if you want to try something new this Fall, this pumpkin chili recipe is a great option.
+If not, head over to our traditional crockpot beef chili recipe.

 This pumpkin chili is cooked in the slow cooker, allowing you to go about your day as it cooks.
 You’ll be amazed at how good it smells as it cooks.
 The scent of beef, onion, tomato, and cinnamon filling the air will have your stomach growling.